 Trusts have also been used to minimize estate taxes for high-net-worth individuals.
 The current federal estate tax exemption for 2021 is $11.7 million, and the state estate tax exemption is $5,930,000.
 For this reason, most estates do not have to pay estate tax since most estates have a value lower than the estate tax exemption.
 For high net worth individuals, however, trusts have been used to minimize and save millions in estate taxes.

 Trusts have also been used to defer capital gains tax for low-basis, high market value assets.
 For example, if you have a house you purchased in the 1970s for $50,000 with a current market value of $1,000,000, trusts have been used to defer payment of capital gains tax by making an independent trust purchase the house from you on installment.
 This allows you to pay capital gains only on that portion of the installment payment received annually.
 In this case, however, the seller-taxpayer cannot be the trustor, trustee, or beneficiary of the trust or a related party.

 The difference between trustor vs. trustee can be confusing in a trust agreement, especially when the trustor, trustee, and beneficiary are all one person, which is the case most of the time.
 However, trusts have been a useful legal tool to legally accomplish many different purposes (including to be eligible for Medicaid).

 Unlike wills, however, trusts cannot be done by yourself.
 It can’t be DIY from the internet.
 You need expert legal opinion to guide you through the process.
 We have established many trusts with our clients to achieve their different objectives.
 Should you need assistance, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 718-509-9774 or send us an email at [email protected].